• Twitter

 Terms of Reference:

-• In conjunction with the Head Teacher to draft the first formal budget plan of the financial year, for approval by the full Governing Body.
+• In conjunction with the Head Teacher to draft and propose the first formal budget plan of the financial year for approval by the full Governing Bod

 • Review and monitor outstanding debts and action taken.

-• Monitor and approve expenditure over the Head Teacher’s delegated limit.
+• Monitor and approve virements and expenditure over the Head Teacher’s delegated limit.

 • Appraise and approve spending decisions where competitive quotations or tenders are required.